gromacs/gromacs/docs/user-guide/mdrun-performance.rst

     If ``-pin on``, specifies the stride in logical core numbers for the cores to which :ref:`mdrun <gmx mdrun>` should pin its threads.
-When running more than one instance of :ref:`mdrun <gmx mdrun>` on a node, use this option to to avoid pinning threads from different :ref:`mdrun <gmx mdrun>` instances to the same core.
+When running more than one instance of :ref:`mdrun <gmx mdrun>` on a node, use this option to avoid pinning threads from different :ref:`mdrun <gmx mdrun>` instances to the same core.
 Use the default, 0, to minimize the number of threads per physical core - this lets :ref:`mdrun <gmx mdrun>` manage the hardware-, OS- and configuration-specific details of how to map logical cores to